CampusVH/pult/README.md

    desktop with a camera view in the corner.

  * L asks the students to present some mathematical calculations.
-   S2 volunteers and wants to use the OpenMeeting whiteboard for this purpose.
+   S2 volunteers and wants to use the OpenMeetings whiteboard for this purpose.
 L presses “OM board start” on the PULT console.
    S2 logs into OpenMeetings and draws the mathematical calculations for everyone to see via noVNC.